scroll to top

 Reference Services Policy

 The Chatham Area Public Library provides accurate, timely, and thorough information to the community.
-Reference and Reader’s Advisory services are provided by trained staff all the hours the library is open and self-guided resources are available on the library’s website.
+Trained staff offer Reference and Reader’s Advisory services throughout the library's operating hours, and self-guided resources are accessible on the library’s website.
 Patrons may receive service in-person, by telephone, or electronically.

 Patron questions are addressed with no distinction about the purpose of the inquiry or the use of the information.
 All questions are handled in confidence and with impartiality.
 Staff does not discriminate based on age, gender, race, sexual preference, disability, or appearance in providing Reference and Reader’s Advisory services.
 This service is provided in a manner consistent with the American Library Association’s Library Bill of Rights and the Code of Ethics, and US copyright law.